 - 14. The tolerance threshold for under-enrolment against funded student places in the controlled subjects of Dentistry, Pre-registration Nursing and Midwifery Education, and Initial Teacher Education is 3%.
-This threshold applies to funded student places for Scots and rEU students at a course level for controlled subjects. - 15.
-For the controlled subject of Medicine, under-enrolment will be measured against the annual core intake target for Scottish-domiciled and rEU students as set out in the Announcement of Intake Targets for the Controlled Subject of Medicine in Universities for AY 2019-20.
-There is no tolerance threshold for under-recruitment in Medicine.
+This threshold applies to funded student places for Scots-dom and rEU students at a course level for controlled subjects. - 15.
+For the controlled subject of Medicine, there is no tolerance threshold for under-enrolment.
+Under-enrolment will be measured against the annual core intake target for Scots-dom and rEU students. - 16.
+For under-enrolment in the controlled subjects SFC will recover Main Teaching Grant equivalent to that associated with the recruitment below the tolerance threshold.

-Consolidation (over-recruitment) policy
+Over-recruitment (consolidation) policy

-16. Universities should not exceed their student numbers for 'consolidation' - for non-controlled and controlled subjects - by more than the tolerances set out below.
+17. Universities should not exceed their student numbers for 'consolidation' - for non-controlled and controlled subjects - by more than the tolerances set out below.
 The purpose of consolidation for non-controlled subjects is to ensure that universities conform to the Scottish Government's consolidation policy by limiting the numbers of full-time (and sandwich) undergraduate students eligible for funding across all years.
-The purpose of consolidation for controlled subjects is to support the Scottish Government's workforce planning processes.
+For controlled subjects the purpose is to support the Scottish Government's workforce planning processes.